jatupan1989/boomjum1989/The-matrix-toolbar.md

 ![Matrix toolbar](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/popupmenu-toolbar-4.png)

 The feature is still beta, and of course writing preset recipes take time.
-Eventually (in my dreams), there will be enough preset recipes out to assist less geeky users for the most common cases.
+Eventually (in my dreams), there will be enough preset recipes out to assist novice users for the most common cases.

 ### Remove temporary rules from current scope